ojwb/survex/doc/aven.rst

 rotation speed, so that the cave returns to the centre of the screen.
 There are also keyboard controls to use

-``P`` and ``L`` select Plan and eLevation respectively.
-Changing between plan to elevation is animated to help you see where you are and how things relate.
+``P`` and ``L`` select Plan and eLevation respectively, while ``N``, ``S``, ``E`` and ``W`` select a view looking North, South, East and West respectively.
+The change of view is animated to help you see where you are and how things relate.
 This animation is automatically disabled on slow machines to avoid user frustration.
 You can force skipping the animation by pressing the key again during it, so a double press will always take you there quickly.

 ``Space`` toggles on and off automatic rotation about a vertical axis through the current centre point (which is moved by panning the view or by selecting